ramhunte/gp_anadromites/README.md

 Give a brief summary of dataset contents, contextualized in experimental procedures and results.

-**Stream line (STL)** - GDB containing tabular and spatial environmental data for stream reaches within the Stillaguamish River Basin.
+**Stream line (STL)** - a folder containing a geopackage that has shapefiles for stream reaches within the Stillaguamish River Basin.
 This data was used in our analysis to generate cost estimate model inputs pertaining to the terrain of the streams in a given subbasin (such as its slope and width).
 These parameters were used throughout the 3 habitat restoration action scenarios as they all required stream reach attributes as input for the cost estimates.

-**Floodplain (STL)** - GDB containing information on polgyons of floodplain habitat in the Stillaguamish River Basin.
+**Floodplain (STL)** - a folder containing a geopackage that has shapefiles of floodplain habitat in the Stillaguamish River Basin.
 Polygons were used in the analysis of quantifying the total floodplain habitat in each subbasin and the amount that needed to be restored.
 If a `hab_unit` was labeled as `curr`, then it is a current floodplain habitat.
 If labeled `hist` then it was historical.
 If labeled `both` then it used to be floodplain habitat and it still is.
 We used this to determine whether or not restoration was needed and how much.
 This data was not used in assessing engineered log jams or riparian planting actions.

-**NOAA subbasins (STL)** - GDB of all of the subbasins within the Stillaguamish River Basin.
+**NOAA subbasins (STL)** - a folder containing a geopackage that has shapefilesof all of the subbasins within the Stillaguamish River Basin.
 Polygons were used in all aspects of analysis to crop floodplain habitat, streams, elevation, land use polygons, and other physical characteristics of the basin to individual subbasins.
 All cost estimates were created at a subbasin level using this data set.
 It was also used to visualize our final results in map making.
 Overall, this data was used to segment our analysis into individual subbasins that we then used to compare to oneanother.

-**Elevation** - A folder with DEM files of elevation raster data for the Stillaguamish River Basin.
+**Elevation** - A folder containing DEM files of elevation raster data for the Stillaguamish River Basin.
 Raster data is shown at a 10m resolution across the basin.
 It was cropped to the basin and used in the riparian planting analyses to estimate the steepness of terrain and difficulty of accessing riparian vegetation.
 The raster data was cropped to each stream reach within each subbasin where there was proposed riparian planting restoration

-**land_use** - A GDB with shape files on the land use of land parcels throughout Snohomish county.
+**land_use** - a folder containing a geopackage that has shapefiles on the land use of land parcels throughout Snohomish county.
 These parcels were clipped to the Stillaguamish River Basin and the polygons were intersected with those of each subbasin.
 We used this to estimate the total area and percent land uses throughout the basin and identify areas of existing agricultural land that intersect with historical floodplain habitat that could potentially be utilized for restoration

 **benefits** - a folder containing a CSV file with the estimated increases in Chinook, Steelhead, and Coho salmon from each of the 3 different restoration actions by subbasin.
 It highlights the current population and the modeled change in population following restoration of the subbasin to historical conditions as modeled by the HARP model.